-Directions: You can access is from multiple points.
+Directions: You can access it from multiple points.
 Check the trail map to see where you would like to enter.

 Santa Margarita River Trail (Fallbrook)

 Fallbrook’s best-kept secret offers swimming holes and oak woodlands.
 The Santa Margarita River Trail is good for all hiking levels.
-Horseback riding and mountain biking is also allowed.
+Horseback riding and mountain biking are also allowed.